mmm/higgs-demo/tutorial/README.md

 which can be done all at once using this
 [link to enable tutorial services](https://console.cloud.google.com/flows/enableapi?apiid=binaryauthorization.googleapis.com,cloudbuild.googleapis.com,cloudkms.googleapis.com,container.googleapis.com,containerregistry.googleapis.com,containeranalysis.googleapis.com,sourcerepo.googleapis.com,cloudresourcemanager.googleapis.com).

-Next, make sure the project we just created is selected in the top of the Cloud Console.
+Next, make sure the project you just created is selected in the top of the Cloud Console

     screenshot